anthony-ricardox/anthony-ricardox/README.md

-# anthony-ricardo
 ## Hey there!
-I'm Lucas Vitor. 😄
+I'm Anthony Ricardo. 😄

 > About Me
 - I am a young programmer seeking knowledge, with great ease in learning new technologies and always striving to improve myself.